vespa-engine/cloud/developer-guide.md

   Endpoint(s) are printed by `vespa:deploy` and also found in the console in the _Devs_ section
 * The [Vespa Cloud Sample Applications](https://github.com/vespa-engine/sample-apps/tree/master/vespa-cloud/)
   can be deployed as-is to your own Developer Cloud, and is a great starting point for application development.
-* Applications are downscaled in the Developer Cloud - no need to change node counts in [services.xml](/reference/services) - applications are deployed with one node per cluster

-## Application Development
 Vespa Team recommends using a System Test to write code to access and test the endpoint, in order to develop the application, like [VespaDocSystemTest](https://github.com/vespa-engine/sample-apps/blob/master/vespa-cloud/vespa-documentation-search/src/test/java/ai/vespa/cloud/docsearch/VespaDocSystemTest.java).